Quantifying transmission

 confirm

-: number of confirmed cases for a region on a given date.
+: number of disease reports (confirm) for a region on a given date.

 Generate regional Rt estimates from the